Explanation by Coviant Software: Useful Tips & Technology Guides

 FTP is a file transfer protocol that does not include any options for encrypting data in transit.
 It was originally designed for use in private scientific and research networks and is based on a specification defined in 1985 by the Internet Engineering Task Force in RFC 959.
-FTP uses two connections to send data.
-Authentication data (e.g., usernames and passwords) is exchanged on a command channel.
-Data files are sent on a separate channel that is established after the authentication is complete.
+FTP uses one data connection for sending commands, and a separate data connection each time client or server needs to send data, which requires multiple firewall ports be opened.
+Authentication data (e.g., usernames and passwords) is exchanged on a command channel in cleartext.
+Data files are sent on a separate cleartext channel that is established after the authentication is complete.

 Secure FTP is a broad term that refers to two different technologies that can encrypt both authentication information and data files in transit.

 - FTPS refers to secure FTP that uses SSL or TLS for encryption.
 FTPS is very similar to FTP and uses extensions to FTP that add support for the Transport Layer Security (TLS RFC 4217) and Secure Socket Layer (SSL RFC 2228) protocols.
 Like FTP, FTPS uses two connections – a command channel and a data channel and, therefore, suffers from the same firewall headaches as FTP.
 You can choose whether to encrypt both connections or only the data channel.